The Magic System

 Damage Spells

-When picking damage spells, and the spell has a cost that goes "X per level", and the damage of the spell increases with each level with no cap, change the spell to be Will-based instead of level based.
+When picking damage spells for Cantrip and Encounter slots, if the spell has a cost that goes "X per level", and the damage of the spell increases with each level with no cap, change the spell to be Will-based instead of level based.

 Area damage spells deal Thrust damage but using your Will as base; Single-Target spells deal Swing damage.